 You’ll be matched with a peer for the term based on your interests.
 If you want multiple peers, just complete multiple forms.

 Once matched with another student, you can connect through the online platform of your choice or meet in person.
 If you’ve signed up for multiple peers, make sure you allocate time for all of them.

 If you think you won’t be able to complete the term in the program, you must let the Student Experience Officer know.

-To participate for the Fall 2023 term, please fill out the form before September 24, 2023.
+To participate for the Winter 2024 term, please fill out the form before January 21, 2024.

 - Network with other Faculty students.